TheBlackBeans/iorgen/README.md

 template.
 The user writes a YAML describing the input, and *Iorgen* will generate the code to read this input from stdin, in all supported languages.

-The list of currently supported languages is: C, C++, C#, D, Go, Haskell, Java, Javascript, Lua, Ocaml, Pascal, Perl, PHP, Prolog, Python, Ruby, Rust, Scheme.
+The list of currently supported languages is: Ada, C, C++, C#, D, Go, Haskell, Java, Javascript, Lua, Ocaml, Pascal, Perl, PHP, Prolog, Python, Ruby, Rust, Scheme.
 A markdown description of the input in English and French can also be generated.

 ## Installation